Mathcamp 2020 will run online: Learn more.

 Will Virtual Mathcamp meet on weekends?
 If so, what will the weekend activities be?

 Yes!
-There will be social activities on weekends, as well as informal mathematical activities.
-(For example, students might choose to meet with their project groups.)
-We will also be mindful that students (and staff!) will need time to spend with their families, so we are planning to have some official "time off" on weekends as well.
+There will be lots of social activities on weekends.
+(There will also be informal mathematical activities: for example, students might choose to meet with their project groups.)
+"Field trips" are scheduled for Saturdays, 9am–1pm MSCT, followed by Relays 1pm–3pm MCST.
+We are also mindful that students (and staff!) will need time to spend with their families, so Sundays will be our official day off.

 My question wasn't answered.